What is a Contractionary Monetary Policy?

 Tools for a Contractionary Monetary Policy

-Every monetary policy uses the same set of the tools.
-The main tools of the monetary policy are short-term interest rates, reserve requirements, and open market operations.
-The contractionary monetary policy utilizes the following variations of these tools:
+Every monetary policy uses the same set of tools.
+The main tools of monetary policy are short-term interest rates, reserve requirements, and open market operations.
+A contractionary monetary policy utilizes the following variations of these tools:

 1. Increase the short-term interest rate (discount rate)

 Interest rates are the primary monetary policy tool of a central bank.
 Commercial banks can usually take short-term loans from the central bank to meet short-term liquidity shortages.
 In return for the loans, the central bank charges the short-term interest rate.